silkrow/DesktopBackgroundGenerator/texts/QA.md

 	For each read, write, or other function called, the kernel substitutes the actual function that supports a native Linux filesystem, the NTFS filesystem, or whatever other filesys- tem the file is on.
----
-27. How does the networking of QEMU work?

-A: (I)
----
-28. What is SLiRP?

-A: (I)

-	A software program that emulates a PPP, SLIP, or CSLIP connection to the Internet using a text-based shell account.